Mezzanine debt, also called mezzanine financing, is a type of financing that got its name due to the fact that it’s a debt-equity hybrid.

 So, let’s start with the obvious question:

-A business plan is a guide of sorts, both for you and those interested in your business (i.e. potential investors).
+A business plan is a guide of sorts, both for you and those interested in your business (i.e. potential investors), that lays out your plan for growing and developing your business.

 It tells the story of who you are as a company, what your goals are, and how you’re going to get there.
 And it does all that while being as thorough as possible.